 Duke was a big favorite to win it all in 2019, but a regional final loss made prop bettors who backed Virginia to go deeper than Duke the big winners instead.

-If you can find + odds on Michigan over Gonzaga, say, for 2021, it might be worth your while.
+If you can find + odds on the fourth overall #1 seed over the first-overall #1 seed for 2022, it might be worth your while.

 Betting a No. 2 seed winning at +350 or a No. 3 at +1000 offered much juicier odds, but, as you know now, there’s a good reason why.

 4. Bet on a big star’s first tourney game

 Duke’s Zion Williamson was the biggest star in college basketball heading into the 2019 NCAA Tournament.
 Since he averaged around 22 points per game throughout the year, you might have been able to find a prop on Williamson scoring over or under 21.5 points in his NCAA Tournament debut against North Dakota State.

 Both sides would probably have had -115 odds, but only over bettors would have been paid, as Williamson dropped 25 in an 85-62 Duke win.
 Either way you go on this bet can make sense.

 5. Bet a mid-range favorite to win tourney MOP

 You can wade into the Most Outstanding Player award prop market at any time, but until the Final Four is set and the field of MOP candidates is whittled down to a reasonable size, everyone’s a massive long shot.

 A better time to bet is once the Final Four is set because you’ll know who’s earned MOP candidate status and the betting odds are still juicy enough across the board.